electerious/Rosid/README.md

 ### CLI

 Rosid can be used as a library or as a command line utility.
-The tool is located in the `bin`-folder and allows you to run the `serve` and `compile` functions without adding JS-files to your project.
+The tool is located in the `bin` folder and allows you to run the `serve` and `compile` functions without adding JS files to your project.
 Only a single `rosidfile.json` is required in your current working directory.
 Execute `rosid --help` for additional information.

 ## Options